Falsifying The Flying Spaghetti Monster

-It should be recognized that when the atheist is arguing for a deity in order to refute any type of theism, including Christianity, that the atheist is forsaking their own worldview for in favor of another.
+It should be recognized that when the atheist is arguing for a deity in order to refute any type of theism, including Christianity, that the atheist is forsaking their own worldview in favor of another.
 The presuppositions of Pastafarianism are inconsistent with the presuppositions of atheism.
 Since the arguments and objections that atheism brings to the table in regards to Christianity are not sufficient, it is necessary for atheists to posit something as absurd as a Flying Spaghetti Monster.
-Since the presuppositions of Pastafarianism are inconsistent with atheism, when they adopt this worldview to try to challenge the Special Revelation of Christianity, they are actually forsaking their own belief that no gods exist.
+Since the presuppositions of Pastafarianism are inconsistent with atheism, when they adopt this worldview to try to challenge the special revelation of Christianity, they are actually forsaking their own belief that no gods exist.
 If the arguments that atheists used against Christianity were so consistent, there would be no need for them to mention the Flying Spaghetti Monster.
-It seems that the atheists have not realized that if could successfully prove the existence of a Flying Spaghetti Monster, then atheism would be false.
+It seems that the atheists have not realized that if they could successfully prove the existence of a Flying Spaghetti Monster, then atheism would be false.
 The Flying Spaghetti Monster undermines the entire atheist worldview.

 The Flying Spaghetti Monster

-The Flying Spaghetti Monster concept was revealed to the public when an atheist named Bobby Henderson wrote a letter to the Kansas State Board of Education in regards to a decision to permit teaching intelligent design as an alternative to evolution in public school science classes.(1) Intelligent Design proponents responded by saying that his letter unwittingly proved the ID movement’s point, because ID does not say or try to conclude who the designer is.
+The concept of the Flying Spaghetti Monster was revealed to the public when an atheist named Bobby Henderson wrote a letter to the Kansas State Board of Education in regards to a decision to permit teaching intelligent design as an alternative to evolution in public school science classes.(1) Intelligent Design proponents responded by saying that his letter unwittingly proved the ID movement’s point, because ID does not say or try to conclude who the designer is.
 Nevertheless, The Flying Spaghetti Monster became a popular objection to Christianity and all other forms of theism, even though that doesn’t appear to be what Bobby Henderson’s original intention was.